+(2) The existence of CII landscapes with DIMs that are newly constructed landscapes shall be demonstrated by using:

+(A) Data from annual reporting required by section 495(b)(6), provided the report has disaggregated newly constructed CII landscapes with DIMs from the total landscape area reported,

+(B) On the ground measurements of newly constructed residential landscapes, or

-(2) The existence of CII landscapes with DIMs that are newly constructed landscapes shall be demonstrated by referencing annual reporting required by section 495(b)(6), provided the report has disaggregated CII landscapes with DIMs that are newly constructed landscapes from the total landscape area reported.using(e) (1) An urban retail water supplier may annually, in calculating its urban water use objective, include budgets for variances for water use on commercial, industrial, and institutional landscapes with dedicated irrigation meters, if the supplier submits supporting information meeting the criteria described in section 968 (i), and if the associated water use for the variance represents 5% or more of the sum of the budgets associated with the standards described in section 966 (c)(1) through (4).
-For purposes of meeting this 5% threshold, the associated water use for the variance identified in paragraph (2)(A) may be added to the associated water use for the variance identified in section 968 (e)(2)(D), and the associated water use for the variance identified in paragraph (2)(B) may be added to the associated water use for the variance identified in section 968 (e)(2)(E).
+(C) Measurements of newly constructed residential landscapes collected using accurate remote sensing methods.

+(e) (1) An urban retail water supplier may annually, in calculating its urban water use objective, include budgets for variances for water use on commercial, industrial, and institutional landscapes with dedicated irrigation meters, if the supplier submits supporting information meeting the criteria described in section 968 (j), and, for the variances identified in (2)(A) and (2)(B), the associated water use meets the applicable criteria specified in section 968(f)(1)(C) or 968(g)(5)(B).

-(2) Variances may be requested annually for:
+(2) Variances may be requested for water use associated with:

-(A) water used to respond to emergency events, not including drought
+(A) Responding to emergency events, not including drought

-(B) water for landscapes irrigated with recycled water containing high levels of TDS
+(B) Landscapes irrigated with recycled water containing high levels of TDS

-(C) water to supplement ponds and lakes to sustain wildlife as required by existing regulations or local ordinances
+(C) Supplementing ponds and lakes to sustain wildlife as required by existing regulations or local ordinances.

 (f) Variances available pursuant to subdivision (e) shall be calculated as follows:

-(1) A variance for water used to respond to a state or local emergency, not including a drought, shall be calculated in the manner described in section 968(f)(4).
+(1) A variance for water used to respond to a state or local emergency, not including a drought, shall be calculated in the manner described in section 968(g)(4).

-(2) A variance for water used for landscapes irrigated with recycled water containing high levels of TDS shall be calculated in the manner described in section 968(f)(5).
+(2) A variance for water used for landscapes irrigated with recycled water containing high levels of TDS shall be calculated in the manner described in section 968(g)(5).

-(3) A variance for water used to supplement ponds and lakes to sustain wildlife as required by existing regulations or local ordinances shall be calculated in the manner described in section 968(f)(6).
+(3) A variance for water used to supplement ponds and lakes to sustain wildlife as required by existing regulations or local ordinances shall be calculated in the manner described in section 968(g)(6).

-(g)(1) An urban retail water supplier may annually, in calculating its urban water use objective, include budgets for temporary provisions for water use on commercial, industrial, and institutional landscapes with dedicated irrigation meters if the supplier submits supporting information meeting the criteria described in section 968 (i).
+(g)(1) An urban retail water supplier may annually, in calculating its urban water use objective, include budgets for temporary provisions for water use on commercial, industrial, and institutional landscapes with dedicated irrigation meters if the supplier submits supporting information meeting the criteria described in section 968 (j).

-(2) Temporary provisions may be requested for:
+(2) Temporary provisions may be requested for water use associated with:

-(A) water for the planting of new, climate-ready trees
+(A) Planting new, climate-ready trees

-(B) water for the establishment of qualifying landscapes, as defined in section 968(h)(3)(A)
+(B) Establishing qualifying landscapes, as defined in section 968(i)(2)(A)

 (h) Temporary provisions available pursuant to subdivision (g) shall be calculated as follows:

-(1) A temporary provision for the planting of new, climate-ready trees shall be calculated in the manner described in section 968(h)(2).
+(1) A temporary provision for the planting of new, climate-ready trees shall be calculated in the manner described in section 968(i)(1).

-(2) A temporary provision for water used for the establishment of qualifying landscapes that require temporary irrigation shall be calculated in the manner described in section 968(h)(3).
+(2) A temporary provision for water used for the establishment of qualifying landscapes that require temporary irrigation shall be calculated in the manner described in section 968(i)(2).

 Authority: Sections 1058 and 10609.2, Water Code.